ratwolfzero/hopalong_python/README.md

 The sequence of (x<sub>1</sub>, y<sub>1</sub>), (x<sub>2</sub>, y<sub>2</sub>), ..., (x<sub>n</sub>, y<sub>n</sub>)  coordinates is specified by an initial point (x<sub>0</sub>, y<sub>0</sub>) and three constants a, b, and c.

 A two-pass algorithm is used to compute the hopalong attractor and process it sequentially through straightforward loops.
 The first pass determines the full trajectory extents (minimum and maximum values).

-In the second pass, the trajectory points are generated dynamically without caching, scaled immediately, mapped to image pixel coordinates, and used to update the image array.
-The final attractor image is then rendered using Matplotlib.
+The second pass generates the sequence of trajectory points, mapping them directly to image pixel coordinates that represent the information of the attractor hit pattern (where the pixel value > 0).
+Only this information is stored in the image array.

+This is the general basic principle, and the handling or interpretation of multiple hits is briefly explained in the 'Features' section

 ## Requirements